-How to create action maps or Heat map like the ones here, so here’s a step-by-step guide to making them:
+How to create action maps or Football Heatmap like the ones here, so here’s a step-by-step guide to making them?

-I should say before I start though, that most of the vizzes I make are using Tableau, but this type in particular is made entirely in Excel, and put together using Tableau.
+I should say before I start though, that most of the Data Visualization I make are using Tableau and Python, but this type in particular is made entirely in Excel, and put together using Tableau.
 Of course, you could use any software you want, like Canva or Powerpoint or whatever.

 Now, onto the guide. 👇